Scovandis/learn_flutter_01/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-create new branch from this branch, If you create new project to test.
+create new branch from this branch, If you create new project to test.á

+if you need the ruinning http_main.dart / request post running in termianal

+- flutter run --no-sound-null-safety